 Before heading back to the big city, be sure to pick up some Karuizawa souvenirs.
 There are many to choose from, including delicious tarts, fruit jams, local honey, and savory cheeses and sausages.

-Refreshing Places Near Tokyo to Visit in the Summer
+Refreshing Places Near Tokyo to Cool Off During the Summer